Who we are:

 We always include shipping in the price.
 And not just any random method, but the most reliable, timely shipping method money can buy.

-Our rosaries cost about what you’d expect to pay for a large floral funeral spray, yet a Fresh Rosary is so much more meaningful, and more memorable than average funeral flowers, even if they’re beautiful.
+You’ll pay about the same for a large floral funeral spray, yet a Fresh Rosary is so much more meaningful, and more memorable than average funeral flowers.
 Fresh Rosaries are heart-warming, comment-worthy, and touch people on an emotional level.

 Don’t miss the chance to make a spiritual impact with flowers.
 Let us help you.
 Order yours here.